DataDog/hiring-engineers/answers.md

 ![010](https://user-images.githubusercontent.com/33669341/53704502-60c4e180-3e1d-11e9-8a46-d787b055327b.PNG)

+Below two file names should be same:
+</etc/datadog-agent/checks.d/custom_firstCheck.py> - check file &
+</etc/datadog-agent/cong.d/custom_firstCheck.yaml> - config file.

+**check file**
-Creating a custom application <customCheck> in the path /etc/datadog-agent/checks.d/custom_firstCheck.py and collecting metrics <my_metrics> as a random value in the range 0 and 1000 from that custom app with the default interval time is 30 sec and it has been changed to 45 sec which is called collecting interval instance in the path /etc/datadog-agent/cong.d/custom_firstCheck.yaml and
+Creating a custom application <customCheck> in the path /etc/datadog-agent/checks.d/custom_firstCheck.py and collecting metrics <my_metrics> as a random value in the range 0 and 1000.

-The check file name </etc/datadog-agent/checks.d/custom_firstCheck.py> and interval instance config file name </etc/datadog-agent/cong.d/custom_firstCheck.yaml> should be same.
+**config file**
+The application's time interval in the path /etc/datadog-agent/cong.d/custom_firstCheck.yaml with default interval time 30 sec and it has been changed to 45 sec.

 ![005](https://user-images.githubusercontent.com/33669341/53704096-5c96c500-3e19-11e9-9fca-2ad3a00b3929.PNG)